glennhenry/Encore/README.md

 - File and API server runs on `127.0.0.1:8080`
 - Socket server runs on `127.0.0.1:7777`

-You can also run the server from IntelliJ IDE run plugin.
+You can also run the server from IntelliJ IDE run plugin on `Application.kt`.

 ## Build

 To build the server, simply run the `build.bat/sh` script.
 Output will be in `deploy/`.
-Run the deployment server using `java -jar changeme.jar`.
+Run the deployment server using `java -jar encore.jar`.

 For manual build: